zenstackhq/zenstack-docs/blog/refine-dev-backend/index.md

 ### Building authentication

 The focus of this post will be data access and access control.
-However, they are only possible with an authentication component in place.
+However, they are only possible with an authentication system in place.
 We'll use simple credential-based authentication in this app.
-Setting it up involves three parts:

-1. Configuring an Auth.js provider to verify the user's credentials.

-    ```ts title="src/auth.ts"
-    const auth = NextAuth({
-      ...
-      providers: [
-        Credentials({
-          credentials: {
-            email: { type: 'email' },
-            password: { type: 'password' },
-          },

-          authorize: async (credentials) => {
-            // find a user with matching email
-            const user = await prisma.user.findUnique({
-              where: { email: credentials.email },
-              select: { id: true, email: true, password: true },
-            });

-            // verify password hash matches
-            if (user && (await compare(credentials.password, user.password))) {
-              return { id: user.id, email: user.email };
-            } else {
-               return null;
-            }
-          },
-        }),
-      ]
-    });
-    ```

-2. Installing an API route handler to process auth requests
+The implementation involves creating an Auth.js configuration, installing an API route to handle auth requests, and implementing a Refine "Authentication Provider".

-    ```ts title="src/app/api/auth/[...nextauth]/route.ts"
-    import { handlers } from '@/auth';
-    export const { GET, POST } = handlers;
-    ```

-3. Implementing a Refine "Authentication Provider"

-   Refine's auth provider allows you to integrate any custom authentication.
-You'll need to provide the implementation for routines like `register`, `login`, `logout`, etc. The completed code can be found [here](https://github.com/ymc9/refine-nextjs-zenstack/tree/main/src/providers/auth-provider).

-We now have a working auth system that allows users to sign up and sign in.
+I won't elaborate on the details of this part, but you can find the completed code [here](https://github.com/ymc9/refine-nextjs-zenstack/tree/main/src/providers/auth-provider).
+It should get the registration, login, and session management parts working.

 ### Set up access control